nephio-project/porch/docs/tutorials/porch-development-environment/README.md

 Slight differences in docker networking require a secific setup depending on the host OS.

-## Mac OS example
+## Docker Desktop (Mac OS or Windows) example

-Docker networking on Mac allows traffic to be routed via a default DNS name `host.docker.internal`, which is not available on Linux.
+Docker Desktop on Mac/Windows allows traffic to be routed to the host machine via the domain name `host.docker.internal`.
+More details [here](https://docs.docker.com/desktop/networking/#i-want-to-connect-from-a-container-to-a-service-on-the-host).

 A sample configuration is available at `deployments/local/localconfig.yaml`